kubernetes/website/content/en/blog/_posts/2022-10-18-kubernetes-1.26-deprecations-and-removals.md

 * `--timeout`
 * `--wait`

-These flags are already ignored so no impact is expected: the explicit deprecation sets a warning message and prepares the removal of the flags in a future release.
+These arguments are already ignored so no impact is expected: the explicit deprecation sets a warning message and prepares the removal of the argumentsin a future release.

 ### Removal of deprecated klog flags